ashraaghav/ContaineredDataPipelines/README.md

 cd setup && ./setup.sh
 ```

-Once the containers are setup, you create a configuration file to provide
+Once the containers are setup, create a configuration file to provide
 the database connection URIs.
 We use a JSON configuration file with the
 following structure